ANDREWPOTTER0/Antivirus/README.md

 Mobile Security – 99% SMS phishing scam detection, shielding your financial data and personal credentials.

- Don’t wait—secure your digital world with F-Secure today
+<a href="https://top2antivirus.com/best-antivirus-f-secure/">Don’t wait—secure your digital world with F-Secure today</a>